An Interview with Michael Dustin, Ph.D.

 One hypothesis is that this infiltration occurs due to ordinary tiny lesions in the brain because of head injuries or tiny strokes.
 The T cells are already in the vicinity and they migrate towards these injuries.
 Using our skull-window setup and a laser, we were able to model this cortical pathology by creating tiny lesions in the cortices of these EAE mice and observing the migration of nearby CD4 cells into these lesions.
 But the migration didn’t happen in the CD4 cells that lacked CXCR6, so we concluded that CXCR6 is necessary for this cortical migration.
 It isn’t sufficient, because there has to be a nearby injury to which this migration occurs, as well as a general state of inflammation.

-Q: But what you really want is something that stops MS earlier in the course.
+But what you really want is something that stops MS earlier in the course.

-A: Right, and in terms of targets we’re continually looking for an immune receptor or other factor that has a non-redundant function in MS, and isn’t just generally necessary for T-cells to move around and function.
+MD: Right, and in terms of targets we’re continually looking for an immune receptor or other factor that has a non-redundant function in MS, and isn’t just generally necessary for T-cells to move around and function.
 Certainly we’ll be using our new brain and spinal imaging techniques to test out our ideas.

 To understand the challenge, consider the most effective MS drug to date, whose brand name is Tysabri.
 It blocks the VLA4 receptor, which T cells normally use to move around effectively, and it thus inhibits T cells from migrating into the spinal cord.
 For most MS patients that’s an effective, even life-changing therapy.
 But this impairment of T cell migration reduces the immune system’s ability to fight a rare viral infection called progressive multifocal leukoencephalopathy (PML).
 A number of patients taking Tysabri have come down with PML, and some have died.